 Use of the Library

 Students may use the second floor Sara Delano Roosevelt Library to study and prepare for classes.
 The library will generally be available to students during regular business hours (9:00am-5:30pm, Monday-Friday), except when otherwise in use.
 (The SDR library may occasionally be in use for meetings or other Hunter College purposes.)
-Please click here for this week’s library calendar.

 The library contains a small collection of books and journals for your use within the library, though they may not be removed from the library except by special permission.

-Please note that Roosevelt House does NOT have printing services for students.
+Please note that Roosevelt House does not have printing services for students.
 Students should plan accordingly, and print papers, handouts, and any other materials they may need at main campus or at home, prior to class.

 Food and Drink

 Roosevelt House is an historic building and requires special maintenance.
 Because of this, we ask that you do not bring food or drink into the house, with the exception of water.